mzc1986/PhoneSaver/README.md

 # PhoneSaver

 This app turns off a device after every 5 minutes IF the device is not in a CALL.
-It starts itselft on BOOT and keeps running itself in the backround as a Service.
+It starts itselft on BOOT and keeps running in the backround as a Service.
 The app works in relation with Tasker automation app w/ AutoInput plugin.
 It is necessary to create a Tasker Task named "phonesaver" which will do the actual phone shut down based on Power Dialogue selection.

-Starting from Android O it is required to take in App permission from user to listed to a CALL broadcast.
+Starting from Android O it is required to take in App permission from user to listen to a CALL broadcast.
 Additionally following permission is needed for Tasker App external Access :

 <uses-permission android:name="net.dinglisch.android.tasker.PERMISSION_RUN_TASKS" />